Juized/raspiblitz/WORKSHOP.md

 ## Funding, Channels, API

 Check how much time is left to go thru the next steps of connecting to peers, funding and opening channels.
 While you wait on funding or channel opening confirmations, its a good moment to try to connect users mobile wallets with the device.
-But just so that on the local network for demo - dynamicDNS is something people then can try at home with port forwarding on theior routers.
+But just so that on the local network for demo - dynamicDNS is something people then can try at home with port forwarding on their routers.

 Its also nice to add casual social open-end segment to the end of the workshop.
 So people can already go into personal conversations, music and beverages while some last nodes sync up, confirmations come in and people sending their first satoshis on some lightning chess or from node to node.